News and Events

 January 19, 2023

-OCAAJO President, Judge Karen Robinson and California Supreme Court Associate Justice, Justice Martin Jenkins, take a moment from the festivities at the OCBA 2023 Annual Judges Night for a photo!
+OCAAJO President, Judge Karen Robinson and California Supreme Court Associate Justice, Justice Martin Jenkins, take time from the festivities at the OCBA 2023 Annual Judges Night for a photo!

 OCAAJO congratulates Michael Gregg and all of the new OCBA Officers on their installation!